 - Violations of Normal Classroom Behavior: Such as, but not limited to, being disobedient, showing disrespect, causing disruption of the classroom or not abiding by professional conduct.
 These behaviors are also considered academically-related violations.
 The intent is to make sure that the learning environment is not compromised.

 A student who violates the Code of Student Conduct may be referred to the Vice President for Student Services or his or her designee.
 Students who have been charged with a violation of these regulations may be assigned consequences based upon the seriousness of the offense.

 Violations of any federal, state or local laws occurring while on campus may lead to legal actions as well as campus discipline.
 Violations of federal, state or local laws occurring off campus may result in disciplinary action if the student’s continued presence on campus constitutes a threat to the safety and order of the campus.

-Sanctions for violations may include but not be limited to: verbal warnings, written warnings, a failing grade for an assignment or examination, administrative withdrawal from a course, restitution for damages, consequences adapted to the specific violation, suspensions, expulsions or actions recommended by a Threat Assessment Team.
+Sanctions for violations may include but not be limited to: verbal warning(s), written warning(s), a failing grade for an assignment or examination, administrative withdrawal from a course, restitution for damages, consequences adapted to the specific violation, suspension, expulsion or actions recommended by a Threat Assessment Team.

 The President shall have final approval in the expulsion of a student.